radiant-rstats/radiant.design/cran-comments.md

 ## Resubmission

 This is a resubmission.
 In this version I have fixed several bugs and added several new features (see NEWS.md for details).
+This version is dependent on the new version of radiant.data that was accepted yesterday.

 ## Test environments